Niall-Keating/Notes/Work/Misc Meetings/MikroTik KNOT Teardown.md

 - Uses a PCI-E Connector for optional Lora daughter board
 - Plastic breakoff for access to the GPIO
 - PCBA is thermally connected to the base with stand-offs and Thermal Grease
+- Good set of indicator LED's and light tunnels
+- Reset Button

 ## Photos
 ![[KNOT-1.jpg]]